gallo-json/robot-buggy-hardware/README.md

 # remote-buggy

-Remote-Access Car
+Remote Access Car

 ## Tech Stack

 - Go
 - RaspberryPI
-- TCP video streaming (may be liable to change in the future)
+- TCP video streaming (may be liable to changes in the future)
 - Javascript

 ## Hardware